Four notes. That's all it takes to create the raw material for a hundred songs.

 Sound ridiculous?
-It’s not.
-It’s math.
-And better yet—it’s usable, repeatable, and wildly effective for getting out of a creative rut.
+It's not.
+It's math, and it's usable and repeatable for getting out of a creative rut.

 You don't need a giant chord library, a 7-octave vocal range, or a PhD in music theory.
 You just need four notes, a little curiosity, and a willingness to experiment like a mad scientist in a lab made of beats and melodies.